SvitlanaKo/documentation/frontstore_guide/profile/index.rst

    * State
    * Zip/Postal Code

-   .. note:: To make the new address primary, select the **Is Primary Address** check box.
+   .. note:: To make the new address primary, select the **Is Primary Address** checkbox.

-   For address type and usage, enable the following check boxes:
+   For address type and usage, enable the following checkboxes:

    * Billing
    * Shipping